 Is Wildland Firefighting dangerous?

 Yes.
-Although most firefighters would tell you that the majority of the time the job doesn’t feel dangerous wildland firefighters are constantly working in a hazardous environment where making even a relatively minor mistake could get someone injured or killed and that is without even taking the danger of the fire into account.
+Although most firefighters would tell you the majority of the time the job doesn’t feel dangerous wildland firefighters are constantly working in a hazardous environment where making even a relatively minor mistake could get someone injured or killed and that is without even taking the danger of the fire into account.
 Wildland firefighters die in the line of duty at a rate 6 times higher than that of a structure firefighter.
 The rate of lives lost in this profession probably makes wildland firefighters more closely aligned with active duty military than structure firefighters.
 For as far back as records have been kept there has never been a fire season where at least one firefighter hasn’t been killed.

 Are there different kinds of firefighters?